Introducing psychoanalytic ideas on violence, delinquency and sexual deviation (CPD70)

 Develop your skills to understand sexual acting out, criminality and violence through a psychoanalytic lens

-This course – a series of monthly lectures and follow-up discussion – introduces the key concepts from the psychodynamic and developmental understanding of sexual acting out, criminality and violence.
+This course – an online series of monthly lectures and follow-up discussion – introduces the key concepts from the psychodynamic and developmental understanding of sexual acting out, criminality and violence.
 It is aimed at a wide range of professionals who are interested in gaining some psychoanalytic understanding of these challenging issues.

 Aims and learning objectives